Miriam Giovanelli

 Miriam Giovanelli (born 28 April 1989) is an Italian-Spanish actress and model.

 Biography

 Miriam Giovanelli was born in Rome, Italy to an Italian father and Spanish mother.

 Personal life

 On 23 September 2017, she married the Spanish architect Xabi Ortega in Quintanilla de Arriba, Valladolid, Spain.
-On On 26 November 2019, she gave birth to the couple's first child, a girl, whom they called Renata Ortega Giovanelli, who was born in the clínica Quirón de San José.
-On On 11 January 2021, she gave birth to the couple's second child, a boy, whom they called Lorenzo Ortega Giovanelli.
+On 26 November 2019, she gave birth to the couple's first child, a girl, whom they called Renata Ortega Giovanelli, who was born in the clínica Quirón de San José.
+On 11 January 2021, she gave birth to the couple's second child, a boy, whom they called Lorenzo Ortega Giovanelli.

 Career

 Her filmography includes many Spanish language films and a growing number in the English and Italian languages.
 Several of these productions have achieved considerable success.